Disappearance of Erin Foster and Jeremy Bechtel

 Erin Foster and Jeremy Bechtel were two American teenagers from Sparta, Tennessee, who disappeared in April 2000.
-Their bodies were found in Foster's vehicle in 2021 by Jeremy Sides, a volunteer civilian cold-case investigator and YouTuber.
+Their remains were eventually found in Foster's submerged vehicle in the Calfkiller River in 2021 by Jeremy Sides, a volunteer civilian cold-case investigator and YouTuber.

 Disappearance

 Erin Foster and Jeremy Bechtel were residents of Sparta, Tennessee.
 Bechtel spoke to his father Ronnie Bechtel by telephone on the evening of April 3, 2000.
 Foster was seen by her brother Will the same evening.

 Foster and Bechtel attended a party that night but returned to Foster's parents' home before leaving again.
-Both teenagers were probably last seen around 10:00 p.m. in Foster's black Pontiac Grand Am.
+Both teenagers were probably last seen around 10:00 p.m. in Foster's black 1988 Pontiac Grand Am.
 Foster was 18 at the time of her disappearance, while Bechtel was 17.

 Searches

 No one saw them alive after the evening of April 3, 2000, prompting rumors and speculation of their whereabouts including false reports of sightings.
 Searches were undertaken locally, and also in Pensacola, Florida, during 2005 and 2006 following reports that Foster was living and working there.